cyberark/conjur-openapi-spec/CONTRIBUTING.md

 * Used to deconstruct the development environmnet.
 * Stops and removes the `docker-compose` environment and Swagger Editor.

+`bin/bundle_spec`
+* Bundles all the sharded spec files into one file named `spec.yml` in the root project directory.
+* It should be noted that this bundled spec file loses some of the names/reference info when bundled and shouldn't be used directly to generate a client.

 ## Integration Tests

 Run the current suite of integration tests using the script: